 But you know these pills will never really FIX your pain.

 Like Rick, I never advocate going for the quick-fix solution.
 In the case of our overweight pizza-eater, he’s worsening his pain in two ways:

 - Because pain starts in your belly, any joint or muscle pain will be aggravated by bad food choices.

 I’m not talking about heartburn or stomach cramps here.

-Pain and chronic inflammation start in the belly when it’s under constant stress.
+Pain and chronic inflammation start in the belly under constant stress.

-In plain English, the more you damage your gut flora (microorganisms that live in your digestive tract) with bad food and bad habits, the more you’re making your shoulder, neck, elbow, and knee pain worse.
+In plain English, the more you damage your gut flora (microorganisms that live in your digestive tract) with lousy food and bad habits, the more you’re making your shoulder, neck, elbow, and knee pain worse.

-What our couch potato “hero” can do is eliminate these inflammatory and gut-damaging treat foods 90%+ of the time.
-If it’s something he’s very allergic or intolerant to (dairy and gluten are very common), he may have to stop eating those foods completely.
+Our couch potato “hero” can eliminate these inflammatory and gut-damaging treat foods 90%+ of the time.
+If it’s something he’s very allergic or intolerant to (dairy and gluten are very common), he may have to stop eating those foods altogether.

 Sugar, pasteurized dairy, refined grains, and refined vegetable oils can weaken your digestive system and potentially increase that nagging pain that won’t go away whatever you try.

 - The first step is to reduce or eliminate the foods that damage your gut flora.

 - Second step: add foods that will rebuild and strengthen your digestive system and reduce your pain long-term.

 Here are my four favorite gut-friendly foods that you can start using today:

 #1 – Probiotic Supplementation